smplcod/acpc/README.md

 12. If there is no indication what language the page should be in, use English.
 13. Update `release-notes.json` for every user-facing change according to `release-notes-howto.md`.
 Assign a weight between 20 and 80 and bump the PATCH version when cutting a release.
 14. Keep user and admin code separated in `/src/user` and `/src/admin`, each containing its own `app` and `pages` directories.
 Allow duplication between them but record every instance in the "Code duplication log" section.
-15. The admin layout automatically renders the `SubPages` component at the end of every `/admin` route; admin pages should not render `SubPages` themselves to avoid duplication, and the component shows the "Subpages:" heading only when subpages exist.
+15. The admin layout automatically renders the `SubPages` component at the end of every `/admin` route; admin pages should not render `SubPages` themselves to avoid duplication, and the component shows the "Subpages" heading only when subpages exist.
 16. After each task, re-check navigation (see Verification steps).

 # Verification steps